HOME > FAQ and Help

 2. Headset/Microphone combination

-• The teacher will place the educational material on the screen and you will start the conversation.
+• The teacher will place the educational material in a co-browsing window and you will start the conversation.

 • Have fun!